JoshuaShunk/NSDropout/README.md

 ## To-Do ##

-- [X] Partition training data so not testing is used during training
+- [X] Partition training data so no testing data is used during training
 - [ ] Test Binary data
 - [ ] Test data in batches
 - [ ] Create confusion matrix